AsyncGenerators/where/README.md

 `source` must have a `[Symbol.asyncIterator]` or `[Symbol.iterator]` property.
 If both are present only `[Symbol.asyncIterator]` is used.

 `predicate(item, index)` should return a boolean (optionally as Promise) to signal whether the item should be yielded.
+The second parameter is the `index` of the item as it appears in the source sequence.

 ## Example